Alex Jacob: Jeopardy!

-Jacob has also appeared on the game show Jeopardy!
-He won in his first appearance on the show on April 10, 2015, and went on to win five more games before losing on April 20, 2015.
-Jacob won a grand total of $151,802 in seven appearances.
-His victories qualified him for the 2015 Tournament of Champions, which he won, collecting the grand prize of $250,000.
+Jacob appeared on the game show Jeopardy! in 2015.
+He won in his first appearance on the show on April 10 and went on to win five more games before losing on April 20, winning a grand total of $151,802 in seven appearances.
+Jacob's victories qualified him for the 2015 Tournament of Champions, which he won, collecting the grand prize of $250,000.
 In addition to using the "Forrest Bounce" originated by Chuck Forrest, Jacob also pioneered the strategy of aggressive Daily Double wagers that was used with even greater success by James Holzhauer in 2019.

 Jacob later appeared in the All-Star Games with team captain Buzzy Cohen and 2015 Teachers' Tournament champion Jennifer Giles.
 His team went home with $75,000 after losing the wild card match.

 Endorsements

 Jacob is a frequent player on the trivia app FleetWit, especially in the high-stakes races where top prizes are in the hundreds of dollars.
 He has won over $24,000 to date.
-He was also noted for winning a $20,000 prize on the HQ Trivia app in June 2019, which HQ Trivia had failed to pay a month after his win.
-(Jacob received his payout in August.)
+Jacob was also noted for winning a $20,000 prize on the HQ Trivia app in June 2019, which HQ Trivia had failed to pay a month after his win.
+However, Jacob received his payout in August.